quaric/zadark/README.md

 ## About The Project

-This extension helps you turn on Dark Theme for Zalo Web, making your eyes feel comfortable when you work, especially at night.
+This extension helps you turn on Dark Theme for Zalo, making your eyes feel comfortable when you work, especially at night.

 > (*) Zalo Web https://chat.zalo.me/, Zalo PC https://zalo.me/pc/